Disturbance-adaptive Model Predictive Control for Bounded Average Constraint Violations: Simulation validation

-We compared DAD-FRI-Asy and DAD-FRI-Rob against other control methods: first-step stochastic (FSI-Pro) and robust invariance methods (FRI-Rob) respectively for the average probability constraint of the violation~\eqref{eqn:cons_vio_milan} and the robust average violation bound~\eqref{eqn:cons_vio_rob} from~\cite{korda2012stochastic}, the adaptively constrained MPC approach (Ada)~\cite{oldewurtel2013adaptively}, the standard affine disturbance feedback robust MPC (Robust).
-Most methods require the maximal disturbance bound, i.e. the bound of $w_t$: $\mathcal{W} = \{w\in\R^2 | \lVert w \rVert_{\infty}\leq 3 \}$.
-Besides, FSI-Pro requires the correct confidence regions $W(\alpha_t)$, formulated by scaled symmetric boxes around the origin according to $w_t$'s distribution~\cite{korda2012stochastic}.
+We compared DAD-FRI-Asy and DAD-FRI-Rob against other control methods: first-step stochastic (FSI-Prob) and robust invariance methods (FRI-Rob) respectively for the average probability constraint of the violation~\eqref{eqn:cons_vio_milan} and the robust average violation bound~\eqref{eqn:cons_vio_rob} from~\citet{korda2012stochastic}, the adaptively constrained MPC approach (Ada)~\citep{oldewurtel2013adaptively}, the standard affine disturbance feedback robust MPC (Robust).
+Most methods require the disturbance support, i.e., $\mathbb{W} = \{w\in\R^2 | \lVert w \rVert_{\infty}\leq 3 \}$.
+Besides, FSI-Prob requires the correct confidence regions $W(\bar{\alpha}_t)$, formulated by scaled symmetric boxes around the origin according to $w_t$'s distribution~\citep{korda2012stochastic}.

 First, we compared the two DAD-MPC methods with the other controllers for $\alpha=0.2$.
 The DAD-MPC methods used $\eta=0.1$.
-Trajectories of the state $x(2)$ and $V_t$ are presented in Figures~\ref{fig:compare_x2} and~\ref{fig:compare_Vt}.
+Trajectories of the state $x(2)$ and $V_t$ are presented in Fig.~\ref{fig:compare_x2} and~\ref{fig:compare_Vt}.
 The two DAD-MPC methods achieved the best control costs with low variance in $x(2)$.
-Meanwhile, the average violation bounds were satisfied and $V_t$ adheres to the upper and lower bounds established in Lemma~\ref{lem:dad_bound}, as illustrated in Figure~\ref{fig:compare_Vt}.
-In comparison, FSI-Pro leveraged the exact distribution knowledge $W(\alpha_t)$ to sufficiently ensure the average probability of violation~\eqref{eqn:cons_vio_milan}.
+Meanwhile, the average violation bounds were satisfied and $V_t$ adheres to the upper and lower bounds established in Lemma~\ref{lem:dad_bound}, as illustrated in Fig.~\ref{fig:compare_Vt}.
+In comparison, FSI-Prob leveraged the exact distribution knowledge $W(\bar{\alpha}_t)$ to sufficiently ensure the average probability of violation~\eqref{eqn:cons_vio_milan}.
 However, the sufficiency can lead to conservatism.
 FSI-Rob did not leverage any distribution information, resulting in the state jumps across $\mathcal{X}_r$ and different $\mathcal{S}_k$ and therefore high variance in $x(2)$.
-Ada exhibited a notable degree of oscillation in violations and states, which was likely due to its use of an open-loop robust MPC and a multiplicative updating rate update.
+Ada exhibited a notable degree of oscillation in violations and states, which was likely due to its use of an open-loop robust MPC and a multiplicative updating rate.